hlacontainers/pitch-crc/README.md

 ## Container synopsis

 ````
-pitch-crc:<version> [-i] [-l <license key>]
+pitch-crc:<version> [-m <mac address>] [-l <license key>] [-i] [-x]
 ````

+`-m` : Create a network interface with the provided MAC address.
+This option should be used to set a MAC address license.
+Requires container `NET_ADMIN` capability.
+Supersedes `CRC_MACADDRESS`setting.

+`-l` : Run license activator with the given license key.
+This option should be used when to set a MAC address license.
+Supersedes `CRC_LICENSE` setting.

 `-i` : Set interactive mode.
 This option should be used in combination with the docker option `-i` in order to use the container TTY.
 Default is non-interactive.

-`-l` : Run license activator with the given key and exit.
+Supersedes `CRC_INTERACTIVE` setting.

+`-x` : Exit after initialization, but before starting the CRC.
+Supersedes `CRC_EXIT` setting.

 Ports: